bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 as :math:`\log p` upfront and then making some argument that we want to maximize it's expected value but gets there directly instead.

-To start, let's assume the problem from the previous section where we wanted to find the probability distribution that has :math:`m` discrete values given some testable information about the distribution such as it's expected value or variance (or more generally one of its `moments <https://en.wikipedia.org/wiki/Moment_(mathematics)>`__).
+To start, let's assume the problem from the previous section: we want to find the probability distribution of a discrete random variable that has :math:`m` discrete values given some testable information about the distribution such as it's expected value or variance (or more generally one of its `moments <https://en.wikipedia.org/wiki/Moment_(mathematics)>`__).
 Given any candidate probability distribution represented by a vector :math:`{\bf p} = [p_1, \ldots, p_m]`, we can easily test to see if it satisfies our constraint.
-To this end, let's conduct the following random thought experiment:
+To this end, let's conduct the following thought experiment:

 1. Distribute :math:`N` quanta of probability (each worth :math:`\frac{1}{N}`)
    *uniformly randomly* across the :math:`m` possibilities for some large :math:`N`.